dwalend/blog/_posts/2015-11-03-Rename-to-Disentangle.md

 comments: True
 ---

-TLDR - I renamed ScalaGraphMinimizer to [Disentangle](https://github.com/dwalend/Disentangle), which better matches what the library is about.
+TL/DR - I renamed ScalaGraphMinimizer to [Disentangle](https://github.com/dwalend/Disentangle), which better matches what the library is about.
 Pull in the latest snapshot with

     resolvers += "Sonatype OSS Snapshots" at "https://oss.sonatype.org/content/repositories/snapshots"

     libraryDependencies += "net.walend.disentangle" %% "graph" % "0.2.0-SNAPSHOT"

-#Disentagle
+## Disentangle

 I renamed ScalaGraphMinimizer to [Disentangle](https://github.com/dwalend/Disentangle).
 I wanted to change the name for a while.
-ScalaGraphMinimizer is internet-unique, but I realized during a presentation this spring that it was nearly impossible to say using a human mouth.
-My work with semiring-based minimization algorithms is pretty mature at this point and I'd like project to grow in new directions.
-While working on parallel versions of algorithms this fall I realized ScalaGraphMinimizer had outgrown its name.
+ScalaGraphMinimizer is internet-unique, but was nearly impossible to say using a human mouth.
+My work with semiring-based minimization algorithms is mature at this point and I'd like project to grow in new directions.
+While working on parallel versions of algorithms this fall I realized ScalaGraphMinimizer was about to outgrow its name.

 I picked the name Disentangle to provide a double-meaning of optimism of purpose and guidance for the code.